 Construction project managers are often in charge of many projects at once.
 With budgeting, staff management, and time constraints, the life of a construction project manager can be hectic, with each project bringing unique challenges.
-There is no shortage of project management software on the market, yet some of the best advice for managing construction projects doesn’t have much to do with the tracking software at all.
+There is no shortage of project management software on the market, yet some of the best advice for managing construction projects doesn’t have much to do with the tracking software.

-Following these twelve practices can help to ensure that you finish the project on time, within budget, and without scope walk occurring.
+Following these twelve practices can help ensure you finish the project on time, within budget, and without scope, walk occurring.
 The 12 Best Practices For Managing Construction Projects are:

 1. Set Up A Clear And Concise Project Scope

 This includes a detailed timeline, interim goals, and a firm budget.
-The more in-depth your scope, goals, and budget are, the less room for deviations.
-Try to foresee any obstacles that may arise, and plan for the additional time or expense that they add up to.
+The more in-depth your scope, goals, and budget are the less room for deviations.
+Try to foresee any obstacles that may arise, and plan for the additional time or expense they add up to.
 The more thorough your original documentation, the more detailed your bids and purchase orders can be.
-This will ensure that the budget is within acceptable limits, and that you don’t end up requiring approval for a new project because you were so far from the budgeted amount that your project had to be scrapped.
-Be sure to spell out your suppliers, any contractors that will be performing work on the project, provide copies of any and all bids, both approved and unapproved, and include all of these items in your project approval package.
-Once you receive your approval, all of these items should be filed in the project management file for reference.
+This will ensure that the budget is within acceptable limits and that you don’t require approval for a new project because you were so far from the budgeted amount that your project had to be scrapped.
+Be sure to spell out your suppliers and any contractors that will be performing work on the project, provide copies of any approved and unapproved bids, and include all of these items in your project approval package.
+Once you receive your approval, these items should be filed in the project management file for reference.

 2. Assign A Team Auditor.
 In Addition To A Project Manager

-There should be a dedicated member of the project team that reviews all of the completed tasks, ensuring that they have been fully completed, on budget, and that milestone of the budget timeline can be closed and purchase orders assigned can be completed to attach to invoicing.
+There should be a dedicated project team member that reviews all completed tasks, ensuring that they have been fully completed, on budget, and that milestones of the budget timeline can be closed and purchase orders assigned can be completed to attach to invoicing.
 By internally auditing each task during the project, you ensure that all minor deviations are caught and addressed early on, instead of waiting until the final weeks of the project and finding that the project can’t finish on time because of errors that now need to be corrected.
 Internal auditing catches issues early on that could ultimately result in problems down the road.